codermeghagithub/Frontend1/Frontend_1/Typescript/Day-3/note.md

 * When two or more inputs have **different types**.
 * When you want to **return multiple values**.
 * When building **utility functions**, APIs, or **data transformation** logic.

+## What is the diff between argument and parameter